PushpaYadav09/ignite-spring-demo/README.md

 ├ src/main/resources/

 │ - application.properties # App configuration

 ├ pom.xml # Dependencies + Build config
-|- README.md # Documentation

 Each class is small and easy to understand , ideal for testing cloud builds.